-- 3 3 Types Of Central Bank Digital Currencies (CBDCs)
+Types of Central Bank Digital Currencies

 As the world becomes increasingly digital, the Reserve Bank of India (RBI) is considering joining the trend by exploring the potential of Central Bank Digital Currencies (CBDCs).
 But what are CBDCs, and what are the three different types?
 Let’s find out!